simon-m-mudd/simon-m-mudd.github.io/group/index.md

 ### Visiting Students

 We frequently host visiting students, researchers and staff.
-See this website for information: https://www.ed.ac.uk/geosciences/postgraduate/phd/visiting-students.
+See this website for information: [visiting student information](https://www.ed.ac.uk/geosciences/postgraduate/phd/visiting-students).
 Please get in touch about the organising a visit.
 Note that we do not have funding for visitors.

 #### Collaborations